What is UMHAN?

 Why join UMHAN?

-As a member, you can make the most of UMHAN’s supportive membership network and share valuable experiences and good practice with other Mental Health Advisers and Specialist Mentors based at institutions across the UK.
+As a member, you can make the most of UMHAN’s supportive membership network and share valuable experiences and good practice with other Mental Health Practitioners and Specialist Mentors based at institutions across the UK.

-Please note: UMHAN is not a general interest group about student mental health; nor a replacement for existing organisations who support Disability Practitioners (such as National Association of Disability Practitioners) or Counsellors (such as the Association of University and College Counselling or Heads of University Counselling Services).
+UMHAN is not a general interest group about student mental health; nor a replacement for existing organisations who support disability practitioners (such as National Association of Disability Practitioners) or counsellors (such as the Association of University and College Counselling or Heads of University Counselling Services).

 We are also not a trade union and so not able to represent members to their employers, although we do make representations to decision-making bodies for our membership as a whole.
 We recommend members join a trade union and undertake research about which unions their employers/professions recognise.